 How Many Bees Are in the World

-It’s hard to put an exact figure on the number of bees in the world, after all, a singular queen bee can lay between 2,000 to 3,000 eggs a day.
-However, there are anywhere from 80 million to 100 million beehives, with a single bee colony containing 10,000 to 60,000 bees.
+It’s hard to put an exact figure on the number of bees in the world; after all, a singular queen bee can lay between 2,000 and 3,000 eggs a day.
+The western honey bee, Apis mellifera, lives worldwide in approximately 102 million managed hives.

-The Total Bee Population Is 80–100 Million Managed Beehives Around the World (Independent)
+The Total Bee Population Is around 102 Million Managed Beehives Around the World (NCBI)

-Not even a calculator will be able to easily figure out how many bees are on this Earth, as the Independent believes that there are anywhere from 80 million to 100 million managed beehives globally.
+Not even a calculator will be able to easily figure out how many bees are on this Earth, as the NCBI estimates that there are approximately 102 million managed beehives globally.

 The NPR suggests that the reason for the devastating loss was due to the destruction of their habitat, poor beekeeping, infestations of the varroa mite, and a decrease in the crops available to the bees.